steveoh/pro-evergreen/README.md

 #### The API has four main uses currently.

 1. `evergreen.GetCurrentAddInVersion();` retuns a `VersionInformation` object that has the addin name, version, and the version of pro it was created with.
+Will throw a `ArgumentOutOfRangeException` if it can't find the file or an `ArgumentException` if it can't find the config.daml.
 1. `evergreen.GetLatestReleaseFromGithub();` returns an OctoKit `Release` object with the information about the GitHub releases for the repository.
+Will throw a `ArgumentNullException` if either parameters are empty.
 1. `evergreen.IsCurrent(addinVerion, OctoKit Release);` returns a `bool`.
 It is `true` if the semantic version of the addin is equal to what is available on GitHub.
 1. `evergreen.Update(OctoKit Release);` will download the current release, replacing and updating the current addin.
+Will throw an `ArgumentNullException` if the release is null.

 # Example